DurakOnline/info/README.md

     <long name="previous time" value="1639926712549" />
 </map>
 ```
-This is just to show what you can find inside de data folder, the value of each key has been modified, to try something you might need to install the game to get real data.
+This is just to show what you can find inside the data folder, the value of each key has been modified, to try something you might need to install the game to get real data.